MobileChromeApps/mobile-chrome-apps/cordova/whitelist/README.md

     <allow-intent href="*" />

 ## Network Request Whitelist
-Controls which network requests (images, XHRs, etc) are allowed to be made.
+Controls which network requests (images, XHRs, etc) are allowed to be made (via cordova native hooks).

-You should use a Content Security Policy (see below) as well since this whitelist is not able to block all requests on newer versions of Android (e.g. Websocket).
+Note: We suggest you use a Content Security Policy (see below), which is more secure.
+This whitelist is mostly historical for webviews which do not support CSP.

-By default, only requests to `file://` URLs are allowed.

 In `config.xml`, add `<access>` tags, like this: